Academic Divisions

 Instructors for Center for Healthful Living

-Academic Coordinator Molly McNamara; Senior Instructor/Head Men’s Soccer Coach Gregory Moss-Brown; Instructor/Head Men’s and Women’s Golf Coach Brian Cheek; Instructor/Head Men’s and Women’s Cross Country Coach Ella O’ Kelley; Instructor/Head Women’s Soccer Coach Ruth Geiger.
+Academic Coordinator Molly McNamara; Senior Instructor/Head Men’s Soccer Coach Gregory Moss-Brown; Instructor/Head Men’s and Women’s Golf Coach Ariel Walsh; Instructor/Head Men’s and Women’s Cross Country Coach Ella O’ Kelley; Instructor/Head Women’s Soccer Coach Ruth Geiger; Instructor/Head Men’s and Women’s Tennis Coach Jonathan Bennett; Instructor/Head Cheer and Dance Coach Nicole Duncan.